The congregation traces its roots to Faith Mission, founded in Tampa in 1923 by Cora and Fred Markert.

 Reverend Melody Kidd

-Reverend Melody Kidd is our current pastor.
-Originally from Tennessee, she has been our Pastor since 2015.
-The kids lovely call her “Pastor Mel”.
+Reverend Melody Kidd is originally from Tennessee and served as Pastor up to December 30, 2020.
+The kids lovely called her “Pastor Mel”.
 Her passion is all things sports and music.
 She has served in churches in Tennessee, North Carolina, Kentucky, and Florida.
 Pastor Melody is a Board Certified Professional Counselor (BCPC) and a Certified Pastoral Addiction Counselor (CPAC).
-She has done chaplaincy in military, domestic violence, and first responders.
+She has done chaplaincy in the military, domestic violence, and first responders.
 She earned her MA/MDiv from Southern Baptist Theological Seminary in Louisville, Kentucky.